rust-lang/rustc-dev-guide/src/method-lookup.md

 Finally, to actually pick the method, we will search down the steps, trying to match the receiver type against the candidate types.
 At each step, we also consider an auto-ref and auto-mut-ref to see whether that makes any of the candidates match.
+For each resulting receiver type, we consider inherent candidates before extension candidates.
-We pick the first step where we find a match.
+We pick the first match we find.

 In the case of our example, the first step is `Rc<Box<[T; 3]>>`, which does not itself match any candidate.
 But when we autoref it, we